 Josie Huang Immigration and Emerging Communities Reporter

 Josie Huang is an Immigration and Emerging Communities Reporter for KPCC.
-Prior to that, she worked as a reporter and producer for KPCC's Take Two show.
+Prior to that, she produced and reported for the station's Take Two show.

-Huang came to KPCC from the Maine Public Broadcasting Network, where she worked as a reporter and co-host of the afternoon drive-time news show.
+Huang came to KPCC from the Maine Public Broadcasting Network, where she was a reporter and co-host of the afternoon drive-time news show.
 Before that, she reported for the Portland (Me.)
-Press Herald/Maine Sunday Telegram and at the The Republican newspaper in Massachusetts.
-Assignments have taken her from Central America’s largest dump to a Mississippi town recovering from Hurricane Katrina and the US-Canada border, which American seniors were crossing to buy cheaper prescription drugs.
+Press Herald/Maine Sunday Telegram and The Republican newspaper in Springfield, Massachusetts.
+Assignments have taken her to Central America’s largest dump, a coastal Mississippi town recovering from Hurricane Katrina and the US-Canada border, which American seniors were crossing to buy cheaper prescription drugs.